 Spheroids is a fine game offering a solid campaign to play through with an enjoyable story and some interesting bubble enemies.
 There are a number of upgrades to work towards while you collect points though sadly nothing outside of that.
 The core system of bubble enemy popping worked well though the platforming could have been a tad more creative.
 I also found that the grappling hook was hit or miss at times creating some frustration.
 Still, it was definitely a great time as the game was fun with bright worlds and interesting characters to adventure with.

-Review Done on Spheroids for Xbox One & Windows 10
+Spheroids Review on Xbox One & Windows 10

 Review Code Provided by Eclipse Games